📣Early Registration Pricing Ends Soon: Lock in the season's best camp pricing by Thursday, 4/30 at 11:59pm.

 • Dorm Address: Martha Parham East Hall, 922 6th Avenue, Tuscaloosa, AL, 35401

-• Number of Campers per Room: 2, some triples and quads are available, but not guaranteed
+• Number of Campers per Room: 2 and some triples are available, but not guaranteed

 • Roommates: Rooms are assigned by age & roommate requests.
 Roommate requests must be mutual and received no later than 14 days before the start of camp.
 If you don't have a roommate request, you will be placed in a room with someone near your age.
 It will be a great opportunity to meet someone new!